Texas Foster Family Association By-laws & Constitution

 SECTION 3

-MEETINGS: The Board of Directors shall hold meetings at such location and times as the Board of Directors shall determine.
-Meetings shall be held in person, by conference call, or other means as determined by the Board of Directors.
+REGULAR MEETINGS: The Board of Directors shall hold meetings at least quarterly at such location and times as the Board of Directors shall determine.
+Meetings shall be held in person, by virtual video communication, or other means as determined by the Board of Directors.

 SECTION 4